 I tested the integration and then went into Fusion HCM to validate what I had done.
 From an OIC perspective, the integration flow had executed successfully.
 So off I ventured into HCM.
 Read the complete article here.

-Jürgen Kress is a member of the product management team responsible for Oracle’s integration and digital assistant partner business.
+An expert in the Oracle Cloud Platform and Middleware, Jürgen is member of the product management team and is responsible for Oracle’s integration business.
 He is the founder of the Oracle Integration and Developer Partner Communities, and the global Oracle Partner Advisory Councils.
-The PaaS & Middleware Partner Community is home to over 6,000 members internationally as Oracle’s most active and successful community, which Jürgen manages with monthly newsletters, webcasts, and conferences.
-He also hosts the annual PaaS & Middleware Partner Community Forums and PaaS & Middleware Summer Camps, where hundreds of partners receive product updates, roadmap insights, and hands-on training supplemented by a variety of Web 2.0 tools like Twitter, discussion forums, online communities, blogs, and wikis.
+The PaaS & Middleware Partner Community is home to over 10,000 members internationally as Oracle’s most active and successful community, which Jürgen manages with monthly newsletters, webcasts, online trainings and conferences.
+He also hosts the annual PaaS & Middleware Partner Community Forums and PaaS & Middleware Summer Camps, where hundreds of partners receive product updates, roadmap insights, and hands-on training.
+He is an active social contributor via Twitter, LinkedIn, discussion forums, online communities, slack and blogs.
+More information about Jürgen Kress is available at PaaSCommunity and LinkedIn.